Back Arrow Back to Articles

 Naturally, the co-living trend has increased the potential of bigger apartments in the city.
 With the demand for more spacious homes, these renters are now attracted more to two-bedroom apartments.

-The rising demand for two-bedroom apartments in Birmingham has seen this property type achieve considerably higher yields – on average – than their one-bedroom counterparts.
+The rising demand for two-bedroom apartments in Birmingham has seen this property type achieve considerably higher yields, on average, than its one-bedroom counterparts.
 As a result, the English Private Landlord Survey has revealed that almost 50% of landlords rent their buy-to-let properties to couples.

 Combined with their increasing time in the rental market, it’s no surprise that two-bedroom apartments are considered the best property type to invest in amongst the majority of property experts and landlords.